marcodelapierre/md-dockerfiles/machine_learning/deepmd-kit/README_deepmd-kit.md

 ## Notes

-The `ENV` statement in Dockerfile sets the install prefix of packages.
+The `ENV` statements in the Dockerfile set the install prefix for packages.
 These environment variables can be set by users themselves.

-The `ARG tensorflow_version` specifies the version of tensorflow to install, which can be set during the build command through `--build-arg tensorflow_version=1.8`.
+The `ARG` statements specify package versions to installed, which can be overwritten during the build command, for instance through `--build-arg deepmd_version=0.9.4`.